Cetera Advisors and Cetera Advisor Networks – Review of Regulatory History

 All broker-dealers have a responsibility to adequately supervise its employees.
 They must ensure the necessary procedures and systems to detect misconduct.
 Brokerage firms that fail to monitor the business activities of their employees may be liable for investment losses due to negligent supervision for the misconduct of their employees.

-If your broker has defrauded you, you may be able to file a FINRA claim against your brokerage firm.
-FINRA arbitration can be a complex and technical process, and having an experienced attorney who is knowledgeable about securities law can greatly increase your chances of success.
+If your broker has defrauded you, you may be able to file a FINRA complaint against your brokerage firm.
+FINRA arbitration can be a complex and technical process, and having an experienced attorney who is knowledgeable about securities law can increase your chances of success.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm dedicated to helping investors in claims in all 50 states against their financial professional or brokerage firm.
 Since the firm launched in 2010, it has handled over 700 FINRA arbitration cases.